• Themes/Playlists

 5. Jingle Bells – Frank Sinatra

 I mentioned in comments over the week that my parents had an album of ski songs that I loved as a kid.
 I managed to find them online and here are two of them, both featuring some yodeling.
 Traktor Albatrost nominated a song in Norwegian about cross-country skiing.
 While trying to find the lyrics online, I came across my third pick.
 Later tincanman made a joke about the sport of biathlon, suggesting it was very progressive of the IOC to introduce a sport for for bisexual and gay people.
 So I searched for songs on biathlon and came up with the hilarious fourth pick.
-And finally I close it out with my favorite rendition of that old classic, Jingle Bells.
+And finally I close it out with my favourite rendition of that old classic, Jingle Bells.

 These playlists were inspired by readers' song nominations from last week's topic: Slip sliding away: songs about winter sports and pastimes.
 The next topic will launch on Thursday at 1pm UK time.